-RECALLING its resolution A.554(13) by which it approved the long-term work plan of the Organization in the period up to 1990,
+RECALLING its resolution A.591(14) by which it approved the subjects for consideration in the long-term work plan of the Organization in the period up to 1992,

-RECALLING ALSO that it requested the Council, the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee and the Facilitation Committee to keep this programme under continuing review in the light of developments in the work of the Organization and bearing in mind the directives contained in resolution A.500(XII) on the objectives of the Organization in the 1980s,
+RECALLING ALSO that it requested the Council, the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee to keep the respective lists of subjects under review in the light of developments in the work of the Organization while continuing to bear in mind the directives contained in resolution A.500(XII) on the objectives of the Organization in the 1980s.

-HAVING CONSIDERED the proposal of the Council for a long-term work plan which has been prepared in the light of the views of the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee,
+HAVING CONSIDERED the proposal of the Council for the long-term work plan which has been prepared in the light of the views of the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee,

-1. APPROVES the long-term work plan comprising an indicative list of subjects for consideration by the Organization for the period up to 1992 as set out in the Annex to the present resolution;

-2. REQUESTS the Council, the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee to keep the respective lists of RESOLUTION A.591(14) adopted on 20 November 1985 LONG-TERM WORK PLAN OF THE ORGANIZATION (UP TO 1992)

-A 14/Res.591

-subjects under review in the light of developments in the work of the Organization, while continuing to bear in mind the directives contained in resolution A.500(XII) and to report or recommend, as necessary, to the Assembly at its fifteenth regular session;
+- 1. APPROVES the long-term work plan comprising an indicative list of subjects for consideration by the Organization for the period up to 1994 as set out in the Annex to the present resolution; - 2.
+REQUESTS the Council, the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee to keep the respective lists of subjects under review in the light of developments in the work of the Organization, while continuing to bear in mind the directives contained in resolution A.500(XII) and to report or recommend, as necessary, to the Assembly at its sixteenth regular session;

+A 15/Res.631

-3. FURTHER REQUESTS the Council, the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee, when reviewing the long-term work plan and in making recommendations for the work programme for subsequent periods, to bear in mind the desirability of scheduling not more than one conference in each year, save in exceptional circumstances.
+- 3. FURTHER REQUESTS all Committees, when considering proposals for future work, to ensure that the subjects proposed are those on which significant work could reasonably be envisaged in the foreseeable future; - 4.
+EMPHASIZES that all proposed items, and especially those involving amendments to existing conventions, particularly those which had been in force for a short period, should be evaluated by reference to the directives in resolution A.500(XII), and that due attention should be given to the requirement that a well documented "compelling need" must be demonstrated for new or revised standards; - 5.
+REITERATES ITS REQUEST to the Council, the Maritime Safety Committee, the Legal Committee, the Marine Environment Protection Committee, the Technical Co-operation Committee and the Facilitation Committee, when reviewing the long-term work plan and in making recommendations for the work programme for subsequent periods, to bear in mind the desirability of scheduling not more than one conference in each year, save in exceptional circumstances.